 Top tips: Easy outdoor activities for families this spring

-• Exploring the local area and its nature sparks creativity and curiosity in children.
-Outdoors also offers children a wealth of hands-on experiences which enhance their sensory development
+• Exploring the local area and its nature sparks creativity and curiosity in children and make connections to their local community

 • Playing outdoors helps to build confidence, resilience and independence.